Skip to main content

 Here at DSI, you learn and engage with passionate peers and faculty from all over the world.

-We encourage people from all kinds of backgrounds to engage with social design, including those not formerly educated in design.
-Additionally, by building cross-cultural literacy in the context of social design, employers will be impressed by your ability to navigate multiple complex settings while building relationships and solutions.
+We encourage people from diverse backgrounds to engage with social design, including those without formal design education.
+Additionally, by building cross-cultural literacy in the context of social design, employers will be impressed by your ability to navigate multiple complex settings while fostering relationships and developing effective solutions.

 Will I get to meet practitioners?

 We are visited by the most exciting global experts and speakers in science, business, philanthropy, entrepreneurship, creativity, and activism (and some things yet to be defined).
-Our students are connected to an unmatched network of potential partners by the time they leave the MFA program.
+By the time our students leave the MFA program, they are connected to an unmatched network of potential partners.

 Why do students go to DSI?